ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 [@IANA.CoAP.Formats], which describes the corresponding media type, as described in [@!RFC9596, section 2].

-Per [@!RFC2045], all media type values, subtype values, and parameter names are case insensitive.
+Per [@!RFC2045, section 5.1], all media type values, subtype values, and parameter names are case insensitive.
 However, parameter values are case sensitive unless otherwise specified for the specific parameter.

 To keep messages compact in common situations, it is RECOMMENDED that producers omit an "application/" prefix of a media type value in a `typ`